 When an individual is approaching the end of life, comfort and quality care are vital.
 Families need to know that the person they love will get everything needed for a tranquil transition.
 Hospice care is indispensable during this time, and combining hospice with in-home care services helps to ensure that both the individual receiving care and family members have all of the bases covered.
 The benefits of home care and hospice together allow families to simply focus on being together.

 There’s often some confusion about what these services cover, as well as how much they cost.
-At‑Home Care Company, a leader in home health services in Des Moines, IA and the surrounding areas, has the important information you need.
+At‑Home Care Company has the important information you need.

 Hospice care is offered when a disease is no longer responding to curative treatment methods and life expectancy is 6 months or less.
 Treatment turns to palliative measures to help keep the individual comfortable and to ensure the greatest possible quality of life.
 Medicare and most private insurance cover the cost for hospice care, which includes: